Remi-C/matching_and_labelling_for_social_science/docs/README.md

 The second diagram, "Project Architecture", provides a more detailed illustration of how the program will be organized.

-The program begins with the Lobby database, which contains data on lobby firms, companies, government entities, and lobbyists.
-Additionally, the database includes tools and methods to clean and prepare the data for the API.
-The API will serve as a medium between the Python code and the database.
+The program begins with the database or input files, which contain data specific to the researcher.
+Additionally, the database may include tools and methods to clean and prepare the data for the API.
+The API serves as a medium between the Python code and the database.
-It will first interact with the Python code to know which data is needed, then retrieve the correctly formatted data, for example the predictions, from the database.
+It first interacts with the Python code to know which data is needed, then retrieves the correctly formatted data, for example the predictions, from the database.
 The Python code performs three tasks.

 - First, in the "Input/Output" section, it sends requests to and receives data from the API in the appropriate format.